akshayhariyani/Men-s-Hair-Salon-Management-System/README.md

 ## 📖 Overview

-The Men's Hair Salon Management System is a tailored software solution developed to modernize and automate the essential operations of a men's grooming salon.
-Salon management traditionally involves time-consuming manual processes like booking appointments, managing service offerings, maintaining inventory, and handling payments often leading to inefficiencies, errors, and poor customer experiences.
+Men's Hair Salon Management System is a modern and user-friendly web application designed to automate and streamline salon operations.
+Built with PHP, MySQL, JavaScript, HTML and CSS, it simplifies tasks like real-time appointment booking, membership management, inventory tracking, and secure payments.
+By replacing manual processes, the system improves efficiency, reduces errors, and enhances the overall customer experience for grooming salons.

 This web-based system simplifies salon operations by automating key functions such as: